John Metcalfe (composer): Biography

 Commissions include a set of pieces for the guitarist Tom Kerstens and an album of electronic/acoustic music for 'cellist Matthew Barley.
 His music has also been used by various contemporary dance companies.

 He also collaborated with Peter Gabriel, writing arrangements for his "song-swap" album, Scratch My Back, and for the tour following it.
 For New Blood (2011), which he co-produced with Gabriel, he arranged and orchestrated versions of Gabriel's songs.
+He and Gabriel continued collaborating on Gabriel's album i/o, released on 1 December 2023.

-In 2015, Metcalfe released a solo album titled Kites And Echos on Bowers & Wilkins Society of Sound and The Appearance Of Colour on Real World Records.
+In 2015, Metcalfe released a solo album titled Kites and Echos on Bowers & Wilkins Society of Sound and The Appearance of Colour on Real World Records.